 To find out about advertising on the Arts Voyager and Dance Insider, please click here.
 To subscribe, for just $29.95/year for full access to all new articles plus our complete archives going back to 1999, please click on the PayPal 'Subscribe' button below.

-Please e-mail your press releases to editor Paul Ben-Itzak by clicking here.
-Please note: At this time the only dance companies and theaters we are able to accept press releases from are subscribers.
+Please e-mail your press releases to editor and publisher Paul Ben-Itzak by clicking here.
+Please note: As the only independent professionally-edited and produced dance and art magazine in the United States, entirely reliant on reader subscriptions and advertising, at this time we give priority to press releases from subscribers.
 Subscribing is inexpensive and simple; just click on the PayPal 'Subscribe' button above.
 Prefer to pay by check, or need to pay in a non-dollar currency?
 Contact us for instructions.
 Advertisers also receive free subscriptions; advertising starts at as little as $99.
 Contact us for more information.

 the Flash Team